Doing a MSc Thesis

 In my experience, an MSc. thesis can be divided into five main types – all of which are related to the kind of ‘contribution‘ your thesis aims at:

 1. Theoretical – a theoretical thesis addresses a problem entirely theoretical, i.e. makes a contribution which is an abstraction of the problem.
-This can take many forms; a mathematical model (but then I’m probably not the right supervisor); a computational or simulation model; a conceptual model / framework; or a systematic literature review.
+This can take many forms; a mathematical model (but then I’m probably not the right supervisor); a computational or simulation model; a conceptual model or framework; or a systematic literature review.

 2. Design – a design thesis focuses on a deep analysis of a particular domain and problem and, through a thorough design process (typically with a deep involvement of users and stakeholder) come of with a system design.
 Here, focus is on your problem analysis and design skills, incl. user-centered design method, graphical user interface design, etc.